-I. The Proposed Discovery Is Both Relevant and Proportional to Strike 3's Copyright Infringement Claims.
+I. The Proposed Discovery Is Both Relevant and Proportional To Strike 3's Copyright Infringement Claims.

 The Federal Rules of Civil Procedure allow discovery "regarding any nonprivileged matter that is relevant to any party's claim or defense and proportional to the needs of the case."
 Fed.
 R. Civ.
-P. 26(b)(1).
-Relevance is "construed broadly to encompass any matter that bears on, or that reasonably could lead to other matter that could bear on any party's claim or defense."
+P. 26 (b)(1).
+Relevance is "construed broadly to encompass any matter that bears on, or that reasonably could lead to other matters that could bear on, any party's claim or defense."
 United States ex rel.
 Shamesh v.
 CA, Inc., 314 F.R.D.
 1, 8 (D.D.C.
-2016) (quoting Oppenheimer Fund, Inc. v.
-Sanders, 437 U.S. 340, 351 (1978)) (internal quotation marks omitted).
-Rule 26(b)(1) directs courts to consider six factors when addressing proportionality: the importance of the issues at stake, the amount in controversy, the parties' relative access to the relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its benefits.
-See Fed.
+2016).
+When addressing proportionality, courts must consider six factors: the importance of the issues at stake in the action, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit."
+Fed.
 R. Civ.
 P. 26(b)(1). "[N]o single factor is designed to outweigh the other factors in determining whether the discovery sought is proportional."
 Oxbow Carbon & Minerals LLC v.
 Union Pac.
 R.R.
 Co., 322 F.R.D.
 1, 6 (D.D.C.
 2017).